holyaustin/Filecoin-Forge/README.md

 ## Check Out the Case Studies
 Visit the case-studies directory to explore real-world use cases of Filecoin storage and retrieval.

+1. Kezayya
+Kezayya is a web3 project with the aim of helping users store files and share them in a user-friendly manner.
+This project is a web3 version of google drive or dropbox for file storage and sharing.

+2.

+3.

+4.

+5.

+6.

+7.

+8.

+0.

+10.

 ## Read the Guides
 The guides directory contains comprehensive documentation with code examples for common workflows.